 Criteria For The Best Double Edge Razor

-Here are what I consider the “best” double edge razors in several different categories.
+Here are what I consider the “best” safety razors in several different categories.
 This is based on:

 - Research of various specialty internet forums and blogs as well as my own experience;